-- Negligence and incompetence - Fraud, deceit, and misrepresentation in the practice of public accountancy - Failing to perform services in accordance with professional standards - Criminal convictions - Administrative actions by other governmental agencies, including the Securities and Exchange Commission (SEC), Public Company Accounting Oversight Board (PCAOB), Internal Revenue Service (IRS), and California Franchise Tax Board (FTB) - Administrative violations for failing to comply with license renewal requirements and unlicensed practice
+- Negligence and incompetence. - Fraud, deceit, and misrepresentation in the practice of public accountancy. - Failing to perform services in accordance with professional standards. - · Criminal convictions. - Administrative actions by other governmental agencies, including the Securities and Exchange Commission, Public Company Accounting Oversight Board, Internal Revenue Service, and California Franchise Tax Board. - Administrative violations for failing to comply with license renewal requirements and unlicensed practice. - Use of the CPA designation without a valid license. - Holding out using a name that is not registered with the CBA on social media platforms.

-External/consumer complaints are subjected to an initial screening process.
+External/consumer complaints go through an initial screening process.
 The CBA can only investigate complaints within its jurisdiction.
 Complaints beyond the jurisdiction of the CBA are closed.
 These include, but are not limited to, matters concerning fee disputes, employer/employee relations, and complaints involving unsubstantiated allegations from anonymous sources.